Nisaanth/SOM-Movies-API/README.md

 ## How to Use
 1. Create lib folder
 2. Put the code into the lib folder
-4. Instantiate the super class weatherapi.rb in your _spec.rb file
+3. Instantiate the super class moviesapi.rb in your _spec.rb file
-5. Open your spec_helper.rb and require_relative with the given path of the weatherapi.rb file
+4. Open your spec_helper.rb and require_relative with the given path of the moviesapi.rb file
     ``` ruby
     eg. require 'rspec'
     require_relative '../moviesapi'
     ```
-6. Run the method within that moviesapi.rb superclass
+5. Run the method within that moviesapi.rb superclass

 ## How to test